mitsuoxv/us-tariffs-on-china/README.md

   - [Look at the Chinese share
     movements](#look-at-the-chinese-share-movements)

-Updated: 2019-10-07
+Updated: 2019-11-08

-I began to use censusapi package.

-I added a category “excl” which are excluded from imposed tariffs by USTR.

-I added an analysis of Chinese retariation tariff lists in [another page](China-hits-back3.md).
+I separated the codes of extracting HTS from USTR site to [another page](Extract-hts-from-USTR.md).

 I added an analysis of who pays tariffs in [another page](Who-pays.md).